 📍Various Locations

-15. Uncover Singapore’s secret places
+23. Uncover Singapore’s secret places

-16. Book a staycation
+25. Book a staycation

-17. Catch a sunset or sunrise
+26. Catch a sunset or sunrise

-18. Relax at a botanical eatery
+27. Relax at a botanical eatery

 Singapore isn’t short of floral-inspired eateries since it one of the best green cities globally.
 Escape the bustling city for a while and relax in a calming ambience at one of the best botanical eateries in Singapore.

-19. Tick off the ig-worthy spots
+28. Tick off the ig-worthy spots

 Invest in a tripod and discover the most instagrammable places to capture picture-perfect moments alone in Singapore.
 As well as indulging on the most instagrammable foods or chilling out some instagrammable cafes in the city.

-20. Hop around museums and galleries
+29. Hop around museums & galleries

 With a diverse range of museums across the city…you’ll be spoilt for choice.
 For instance, lose yourself in an exciting world of art, magic and science at Marina Bay Sands or visit another excellent museum or gallery from our list.

-21. Find peace on a rooftop garden
+31. Find peace on a rooftop garden

 Singapore is one of the planet’s greatest green havens.
 So, there’s a great selection of rooftop gardens to hangout at or stroll alone.
+Definitely, one of the best things to do alone in Singapore.

-22. Take a hike
+32. Take a hike

 The adventurists among us can select from a range of the best hiking areas in Singapore, already listed here.
 Certainly, one of the best things to do alone in Singapore this season for nature lovers!